Latest HMICFRS inspection report for Staffordshire

 Action we have taken

-Research planned by Learning and Development is now complete, this involved reviewing National Fire Chiefs Council and other fire and rescue service activity.
-Now creating a recommendation paper and policy, including rational.
+Research planned by Learning and Development (L&D) is now complete.
+This involved reviewing National Fire Chiefs Council (NFCC) guidance and best practice from other fire and rescue services.
+A process and content document was developed, followed by consultation with representative bodies.

 Status